Characterizing the Spectrum of the NTK via a Power Series Expansion: Expressing the NTK as a power series

+are likewise nonnegative for all $p \in \ints_{\geq 0}$ and $l \in [2, L+1]$. \end{restatable} As already remarked, power series for the NTK have been studied in previous works, however, to the best of our knowledge Theorem \ref{theorem:ntk_power_series} is the first to explicitly express the coefficients at a layer in terms of the coefficients of previous layers.
 To compute the coefficients of the NTK as per Theorem~\ref{theorem:ntk_power_series}, the Hermite coefficients of both $\phi$ and $\phi'$ are required.
 Under Assumption~\ref{assumption:phi} below, which has minimal impact on the generality of our results, this calculation can be simplified.
 In short, under Assumption~\ref{assumption:phi} $\upsilon_{p,2} = (p+1) \alpha_{p+1,2}$ and therefore only the Hermite coefficients of $\phi$ are required.
 We refer the reader to Lemma \ref{lem:derivhermiterelation} in Appendix \ref{appendix:subsec:analyzing_ntk_coefficients} for further details.

 \begin{assumption} The activation function $\phi\colon\reals \rightarrow \reals$ is absolutely continuous on $[-a, a]$ for all $a > 0$, differentiable almost everywhere, and is polynomially bounded, i.e., $|\phi(x)| = \mathcal{O}(|x|^\beta)$ for some $\beta > 0$.
 Further, the derivative $\phi'\colon\reals \rightarrow \reals$ satisfies $\phi' \in L^2(\mathbb{R}, \gamma)$. \end{assumption} We remark that ReLU, Tanh, Sigmoid, Softplus and many other commonly used activation functions satisfy Assumption~\ref{assumption:phi}.
 In order to understand the relationship between the Hermite coefficients of the activation function and the coefficients of the NTK, we first consider the simple two-layer case with $L=1$ hidden layers.
 From Theorem~\ref{theorem:ntk_power_series}